| | | |

 Instructions

-- Pressure Cook: Place the pan on a foil sling.
+• Pressure Cook: Place the pan on a foil sling* or silicone baking sling.
 Cover the cake loosely with foil.
 Place a trivet in the pot and add 1 1/2 cups of water.
 Lower the cake onto the trivet.
 Lock the lid in place and turn the steam release valve to the sealing position.
 Choose the pressure cook/manual button (high pressure) and set the timer for 45 minutes.
-When the time is up, place the pan on a cooling rack and remove the foil.
+When the time is up, do a quick release.
+Place the pan on a cooling rack and remove the foil.
 Let it stand for 10 minutes.

-- Invert the Cake: Carefully turn the cake over onto a large rimmed plate or cut the cake into slices and spoon cherries over each serving.
+• Invert the Cake: Carefully turn the cake over onto a plate.
+If some cherries are left in the pan, spoon them over the cake.**

-- Serve and Enjoy: Serve warm or cold, topped with whipped topping and a sprinkling of cinnamon sugar or nutmeg, or with a scoop of ice cream.
+• Serve and Enjoy: Serve warm or cold, topped with whipped topping and a sprinkling of cinnamon sugar or with a scoop of ice cream.

 Notes